Jaya119/IS7024/README.md

 ###### Group Members: Jayashree Kodukula, Apoorva Navlay, Siva Praveena Tati

 ## Introduction
 Do you remember when was your last vacation?
 Do you know where to go?
-Our TravelAdvisor can help you choose a destination which provides information on Best Vacation Spots preferred by the Travellor's.
+Our TravelAdvisor can help you choose a destination which provides information on Best Vacation Spots preferred by the Travellers.

 - Provides you country codes for easy search by category
 - Best Tourist Destinations to visit in summer